 UCF Smart & Safe Transportation Lab (SST Lab)

-The lab does research in the fields of transportation safety, mobility, travel behavior, as well as applies digital twinning to analyze different traffic scenarios.
+Our team does research in the fields of transportation safety, mobility, travel behavior, as well as applies digital twinning to analyze different traffic scenarios.
 It has an expertise in computer vision and is home to advanced driving simulators.
 Although the lab was founded by Prof. Mohamed Abdel–Aty in 2018, the research and development work started more than 25 years ago.
-At any given moment, the lab hosts on average a team of about 25 researchers from different parts of the world with various expertise.
+At any given moment, the lab hosts on average a team of about 25 researchers from different parts of the world and with various expertise.

 • Data-Driven – Real-time safety analysis and big data analytics